 - 1. A completed ACA Modification Application form; - 2.
 Sample color chips (minimum 2" square in size) of proposed new colors and existing paint colors to be retained; - 3.
-A written description or, preferably, an illustration showing all surfaces to be painted; - 4.
-A color photograph showing existing finishes including brick and roofing.
+A written description and illustration showing all surfaces to be painted; - 4.
+A color photograph showing existing finishes, including brick and roofing.